mekhtiche/head_driver_pkg/README.md

   To launch the head package:

       $ roslaunch head_driver_pkg face.launch

+  Network configuration:

+    First in raspberrypi configuration change the hostname of raspberrypi to "head" and password to "headdriver" and in interface panel enabel the SSH

+    Change the configuration in hosts file:

+      $ sudo nano /etc/hosts

+      comment the line of head ip address and add two new lines:

+        #127.0.0.1  head
+        10.42.0.1   odroid
+        10.42.0.25  head

+      save it.

   To use remote launch with robot_body you should add source command of your work space in the end of file: /opt/ros/groovy/env.sh it should look like this: